Free Web Hosting by Netfirms

 5. Then for every 100,000 ration card holders, the Registrar has to handle 2000-3000 ration card holders a month i.e. less than 150 citizens a day.
 Just 1 clerk will be needed to manage this load.

-5. What will motivate citizens to file/withdraw Approvals for Water Guard?
+14. What will motivate citizens to file/withdraw Approvals for Water Guard?

+The Hatred.
+The Hatred against a harm causing officer, and NO OTHER reason.
+The Hatred ALSO solves the free rider problem.
 If the Water Guard is corrupt, the bore owners will buy less Water Allowances.
 So value of Water Allowances will fall.
 Each citizen will face an economic loss within 1 month.
 So over 80% - 90% of lower class citizens would approve another person as Water Guard.
 The reason why a citizen will file Approval is Hatred against the existing officer.

 Desire for economic gain is less important.
 The Hatred always, always and always plays more important role than desire to gain.
 The wish to hurt the loss-causing Water Guard is more important than cold calculated desire to gain.
 In any case, the citizen would not go due to any communitarian feeling or because he had respect for the honest officer.
 Respect for an honest officer doesn’t matter, only the Hatred for loss-causing officer matters.

-The administrative procedure of RLPP ensures that citizens can replace Water Guard in 1-2 months if over 70% - 80% citizens are fed up of him.
+The administrative procedure ensures that citizens can replace Water Guard in 1-2 months if over 70% - 80% citizens are fed up of him.
 So the Water Guard will have no option but to shut down the un-metered bores.
 Suppose the city has 10000 un-metered bores.
 When Water Guards seizes one motor and seals one bore, the remaining 9999 bores’ owners will get meters within 24 hours.
 And within 2-3 days, the bore-owners will approach the citizens and for their Monthly Allowances.

 For past 5000 years, thinkers have been thinking on the problem of regulating an officer.
 "How to regulate an officer with discretionary power, without impairing his capacity to act and serve the citizens?" is one of the oldest puzzle and has been around ever since concept of State came into existence.
 The biggest mistake Citizens ever made was appointing a king/judge and hoping that he would be smart, efficient and honest.
 The problem is still unsolved, as it is not clear who would regulate the judges and ensure that they stay efficient/honest.
 So conveniently, the thinkers assumed that the most judges will always be honest/efficient.
 If these thinkers were sometimes seeing rather than thinking, they would noticed 1000s of counter-examples.